 New technologies, if applied with foresight and care, can solve problems of resources and environment, and they can also create economic regeneration, locally and internationally.

 So science and technology hold the answers – if we act now.

 And that overall focus on innovation is the message on this site.
-Going Nova was established three years ago to identify for the Highlands and Islands the key areas of knowledge that need to be drawn on locally to sustain and develop the economy and community life of the region – and the routes to applying them.
+Going Nova was established as a not-for-profit network ofinnovators to identify for the Highlands and Islands the key areas of knowledge that need to be drawn on locally to sustain and develop the economy and community life of the region – and the routes to applying them.

 Some of the new areas are quite abstract, for development over time; others have immediate practical benefit.
 On this site we will build up information about some of the areas with potential, including:

 - applications of quantum technology and materials science